testcontainers/workshop-go/step-7-adding-localstack.md

 // - Postgres: store for talks
 // - Redis: store for ratings
 // - Redpanda: message queue for the ratings
-// - Localstack: cloud emulator for AWS Lambdas
+// - LocalStack: cloud emulator for AWS Lambdas
 // All the containers will contribute their connection strings to the Connections struct.
 // Please read this blog post for more information: https://www.atomicjar.com/2023/08/local-development-of-go-applications-with-testcontainers/ func init() {